layerswap/project-stork/README.md

 5. Stork contract will call the DON network ... and do the rest as explained above ...

-It is apparent that the Stork contract calls that involve DON interactions are routed through the `MinimalForwarder`.
-As a result, we can request Chainlink to whitelist the `MinimalForwarder` to enable its use for all users.
+It is apparent that the Stork contract calls that involve DON interactions are called from Relayer and routed through the `MinimalForwarder`.
+As a result, we can request Chainlink to whitelist the `Relayer` address to enable its use for all users.

 ## AccessToken privacy